 According to legend, Wagner and Hippert purchased the farm together and later Wagner bought Hippert out, but according to the various purchase contracts, this is not true.
 Actually Scheepers continued residing on the farm and also died there, and at his request, he was buried high on a hill “so that he could forever see his Afrikaner cattle in the meadow beyond the river”!

 Hartbeeshuisie: This is a very primitive house usually built from clay and wood with some type of thatched roof.
 It would not have had any flooring except that cow dung was thinned in water and spread over the floor.
 Once dry it formed a reasonable cover for a week or two until it was redone.
-The closest descriptive name a shepherd’s hut/house.
+The closest descriptive name is a shepherd’s hut/house.

-If one stands at the Sarah Baartman grave on the hill outside Hankey and look in the direction of Humansdorp, one can see the vast plane of mainly farming land below along the Gamtoos River.
+If one stands at the Sarah Baartman grave on the hill outside Hankey and looks in the direction of Humansdorp, one can see the vast plane of mainly farming land below along the Gamtoos River.
 There was a 400 morgen area known as Gamtoos River Wagon Drift.
 It was used as an outspan for those ox-wagons.

-Father and sons mostly shirts of coarse material, long wide “bush trousers” and short jackets worn with veldskoens and wide-brimmed hats while the mother and daughters wore long “sisrokke” and kappies and all the clothes were homemade.
+Father and sons mostly wore shirts of coarse material, long wide “bush trousers” and short jackets worn with veldskoens and wide-brimmed hats while the mother and daughters wore long “sisrokke” and kappies and all the clothes were homemade.

 To the southwest, the farm is bordered by ± 2000 morgen of irrigated meadows owned by Thomas Ignatius Ferreira (a brother of Hippert’s wife).
-To the northwest it is bordered by the Zeekoerivier mountains, in the north by 3,000 morgen of mountainous pastures of Deep River owned by Gerrit Thomas Vermaak (an uncle of Agatha) and northeast by land for which Daniel Marais has applied and south-east by 4,000 morgan that even now is still government land.
+To the northwest it is bordered by the Zeekoerivier mountains, in the north by 3,000 morgen of mountainous pastures of Deep River owned by Gerrit Thomas Vermaak (an uncle of Agatha) and northeast by land for which Daniel Marais has applied and south-east by 4,000 morgen that even now is still government land.

 Christiaan and Agatha had eight children – two sons and six daughters.
 She died on 27th May 1866 while Christiaan went to stay with grandpa Freek and granny Nelie ironically in the same house that he built forty years before right until his death on 13th September 1867.